 In the United States we have more people die from guns in two years than all the soldiers that died in the Vietnam war.
 Is this really acceptable for an advanced civilized nation such as ours?

-People on the right and the NRA want us to believe that nothing can be done to bring down this gun violence in our country which eclipses any other advanced civilized country anywhere from 300% to over 5,000% on a comparable basis.
+There are many people in this country and the NRA who want us to believe that nothing can be done to bring down this gun violence in our country which eclipses any other advanced civilized country anywhere from 300% to over 5,000% on a comparable basis.

-The following is just a small sample of gun death rates by country, (per every 10,000 of population).
+The following is just a small sample of gun death rates by country, (per every 100,000 residents).
 There is no western nation or advanced civilized nation that even comes close to the U.S. Switzerland is the closest.